-At the same time, investors have been moving more of their money out of domestic equity funds and into internationally-focused funds, especially European, according to a Credit Suisse report.
+Lately, investors have been moving more of their money out of domestic equity funds and into internationally-focused funds, especially those focused on Europe, according to a Credit Suisse report.
 This is in line with the results of a Bloomberg survey I shared earlier in the month which shows that global investors are most bullish on the eurozone than any other region, a good sign for our Emerging Europe Fund (EUROX).

 Significant Inverse Relationship Between the U.S. Dollar and Gold/Oil